malcprentice/malcprentice.github.io/0-source/Arrangement - write a criteria-analysis.md

 * (TEMPLATE for criteria-analysis presentation.pptx)

 ### 12 slide pattern
-+Title Slides
++ Title Slides
-+Overview slide
++ Overview slide
-++This is equivalent to your Intro paragraph
+++ This is equivalent to your Intro paragraph
-++SPEAK your GB, SB, IB
+++ SPEAK your GB, SB, IB
-++SPEAK your thesis statement, don't write it
+++ SPEAK your thesis statement, don't write it
-++Bullet points for your three criteria and your analysis target(s) ++A good figure
+++ Bullet points for your three criteria and your analysis target(s) ++ A good figure
-+Optional slide: Description
++ Optional slide: Description
-++(if you need more space for description)
+++ (if you need more space for description)
-++general topic only: definition, partition, comparison, process +Criterion 1 (3 bulleted keywords and a figure) +Criterion 2 (3 bulleted keywords and a figure) +Criterion 3 (3 bulleted keywords and a figure) +Analysis 1 (3 bulleted keywords and a figure) +Analysis 2 (3 bulleted keywords and a figure) +Analysis 3 (3 bulleted keywords and a figure) +"Conclusion"
+++ general topic only: definition, partition, comparison, process
++ Criterion 1 (3 bulleted keywords and a figure)
++ Criterion 2 (3 bulleted keywords and a figure)
++ Criterion 3 (3 bulleted keywords and a figure)
++ Analysis 1 (3 bulleted keywords and a figure)
++ Analysis 2 (3 bulleted keywords and a figure)
++ Analysis 3 (3 bulleted keywords and a figure)
++ "Conclusion"
-+Optional slide "Discussion questions"
++ Optional slide "Discussion questions"
-+"References"
++ "References"

 # Arrangement for Essay